 The Domain Station site is also proposed to play a key role in supporting the construction of twin tunnels south of the Yarra River.
-Under this option, tunnel boring machines (TBMs) would be launched from each end of the station box and head towards the new CBD South Station and eastern tunnel entrance respectively.
+It is proposed that tunnel boring machines (TBMs) would be launched from each end of the station box and head towards the new underground station under City Square and eastern tunnel entrance respectively.
 Edmund Herring Oval is proposed to be used as a support site for the station and tunnel construction activities, and Domain Road will need to be closed at St Kilda Road during this time.
-The Route 8 tram will be rerouted to Toorak Road West to enable the closure of Domain Road.
+Trams travelling along Domain Road and Park Street, South Yarra will be rerouted to Toorak Road West to enable the closure of Domain Road.

 South African Soldiers Memorial

-It is expected that the South African Soldiers Memorial will need to be temporarily removed while the Albert Road entrance to the station is built.
+The South African Soldiers Memorial will need to be temporarily removed while the Albert Road entrance to Domain station is built.
 It is proposed that the monument be relocated to another part of the Albert Road Reserve once works are complete.
 Some parking in Albert Road will be occupied during construction.

 We recognise that the local community places great importance on Fawkner Park and its facilities including the tennis courts and childcare centre.